September 12, 2017

 The sun had set and the smell of cigarettes filled the air.
 They had arrived in Athens

-“How do you know about To Pagkaki?”
-He asked, intrigued by how she found such a place on the ancient mainland.
+He asked, “How do you know about To Pagkaki?”
+He was intrigued by how she found such a place on the ancient mainland.

 “I have my ways,” she said with a sly wink and a tilted smirk.